yannickn262/Twitter-Sentiment-Data-Analysis-/README.md

 I plan on further working on expanding the project by working on the following:
   - More accurate calculation of polarityTotal
   - Fixing Error where user inputs something other than Y or N and program resumes regardless
-  - Add levels of Negativity
+  - Add different levels of Negativity